awsdocs/amazon-redshift-developer-guide/doc_source/r_COPY_command_examples.md

 ## Using a Manifest to Specify Data Files<a name="copy-command-examples-manifest"></a>

 You can use a manifest to ensure that your COPY command loads all of the required files, and only the required files, from Amazon S3\.
-You can also use a manifest when you need to load multiple files from different buckets or files that do not share the same prefix\.
+You can also use a manifest when you need to load multiple files from different buckets or files that don't share the same prefix\.

 For example, suppose that you need to load the following three files: `custdata1.txt`, `custdata2.txt`, and `custdata3.txt`\.
 You could use the following command to load all of the files in `mybucket` that begin with `custdata` by specifying a prefix: